Tour guides

 No region

-Five ideas for guided tours in Quebec City
+5 ideas for guided tours in Quebec City

 • The must-see Old Quebec

-It is while strolling through these streets that one discovers the architectural wealth acquired during the two political regimes.
-And the impressive views of the St. Lawrence River from the glacis of the Citadel.
-Or, stroll on the Dufferin Terrace adjacent to the impressive hotel “Le Château Frontenac” (which is a castle in name only).
-From there, you will see the narrow part of the river, between Quebec City and Levis, whose Algonquin toponym Kebec, was adopted by the French: “Where the river narrows”.
+Wandering these streets allows you to admire the architectural influences inherited from both the French and British regimes.
+From the glacis of the **Citadel**, the views of the St. Lawrence River are spectacular.
+Don’t miss a walk along the terrasse Dufferin, adjacent to the impressive hotel “Le Château Frontenac” (which is a château in name only).
+From up there, you’ll see the narrowest part of the river between Quebec and Lévis, whose Algonquin name, Kebec, was adopted by the French: “Where the river narrows.”

 • Montmorency Falls